thelk22/personal-website/README.md

 ## 🌍 Live Demo
 Check out the live version: [lukekirwan.io](https://lukekirwan.io)

-## 🙏 Recognition
-This website was designed by [Soumyajit Behera](https://github.com/soumyajit4419) and the repository forked from [soumyajit4419/Portfolio](https://github.com/soumyajit4419/Portfolio), then customised and deployed by me.
-Thanks [Soumyajit](https://github.com/soumyajit4419)!

 ## 🚀 Features
 - **About Me** – Learn more about my background and experience.
 - **Projects** – A collection of my work and contributions.